LeSSStudy/draft/principles/systems_thinking.jp.md

 ![](https://less.works/img/systems_thinking/xsystems,P20thinking-15.png.pagespeed.ic.wNs033QPdZ.png)

 <!---
 Delay has an intriguing influence on the educational or corrective power in a system.
 If an impact or unintended consequence is long delayed, one does not feel the effect (pain or gain) and so does not clearly see how A influenced B, or more subtly how A influenced B influenced A .
 --->

 <!---
 Therefore, one does not learn from or correct mistakes—in policy, management actions, tools, and so forth.
-Likewise, gradual improvement through the lean thinking practice of kaizen can take a long time; patience and insight are needed to see if and how things improve.
+Likewise, gradual improvement through the lean thinking practice of kaizen can take a long time;
+patience and insight are needed to see if and how things improve.
 --->

 <!---
 Positive feedback loops—Negative or positive feedback loops5 and delays are where things start to get more subtle in a system—and in understanding a system.
 For example, how does one become a better programmer?
 In part, by mentoring from great programmers and seeing lots of examples of great code.
 But an office with a lot of low-skill developers does not generate a lot of great code examples, nor does it attract or retain the small pool of great programmers who could act as mentors.
 They would rather work somewhere else.
 --->

 <!---
-Now the development group starts to enter a self-reinforcing downward spiral—a set of positive feedback loops .
+Now the development group starts to enter a self-reinforcing downward spiral—a set of positive feedback loops.
 Fortunately, the downward trend is constrained by the supply of cash.
 --->

 <!---
 More great programmers—who could craft great code and mentor others—leave.
 So there is less and less quality code to look at and to learn from.
 The percentage of weak programmers grows even larger and feature velocity drops further.
 Code becomes more messy, awkward, and duplication-riddled, so the capacity to swiftly implement features declines.
 Since feature velocity is dropping further, there is more pressure to hire yet more very cheap programmers.
 All this leads to multiple positive reinforcement loops in the system, for example:
 --->

 ![](https://less.works/img/systems_thinking/xsystems,P20thinking-16.png.pagespeed.ic.mnzd-1dyJm.png)

 <!---
 Tip : You can find positive feedback loops by finding cycles with an even number of ‘Opposite’ effect relationships.
 There are several examples in the model above.
 --->

 <!---